 Hair does not grow continually, but in cycles.
 After a growing stage the hair rest.
 During this resting stage a new hair is growing beside the old hair, which is then shed out.
 This is when it lands on your clothes, floor and furniture.

-How can Charming Paws groomers help you with shedding?
+How can Charming Paws staff help you with shedding?

-The good news is that your groomer can remove much of the dead shedding hair, up to 80% - Just give us a call!
+The good news is that grooming can remove much of the dead shedding hair, up to 80% - Just give us a call!